combio-dku/MarkerCount/README.md

 To run MarkerCount, you need the python packages `Numpy`, `Pandas`, `sklearn` and `scipy`.
 `scanpy` and `plotly` are required only to show the results, not for the MarkerCount itself.
 All of them can be installed simply using `pip` command.

+## Using MarkerCount in R

+(Installed using pip) You also can import and use MarkerCount in R, for which you need the R package `reticulate`.
+First, import MarkerCount using the following command

+`library(reticulate)`
+`mkrcnt <- import("MarkerCount.marker_count")`

+Then, you can call the MarkerCount functions as follows.

+1. `df_res <- mkrcnt$MarkerCount( .. arguments .. )` : marker-based cell-type identifier
+2. `df_res <- mkrcnt$MarkerCount_Ref( .. arguments .. )` : reference-based cell-type identifier

+The arguments to pass and the return value are the same as those in python.
+R example codes is in the Jupyter notebook file `cell_id_R_example_v04.ipynb`

 ## Contact
 Send email to syoon@dku.edu for any inquiry on the usages.